-- The trace clip or trace high clip - is where hair below the trace line is removed and from the lower neck and jaw.
+Where hair below the trace line is removed and from the lower neck and jaw.

-- The Irish clip - is where the hair in front of a diagonal line from poll to stifle is removed.
+Where the hair in front of a diagonal line from poll to stifle is removed.

-- The Bib clip - is where the gullet and chest are clipped.
+Where the gullet and chest are clipped.

-These three clips are idea for the owner who is expecting to ride at weekends during the winter as it allows the horse to dry off quickly if he does get sweaty, but without taking away all his natural coat.
-If your horse is a little on the lively side, it is advisable to keep his back and quarters covered either by not clipping this area, or by replacing with an exercise rug when riding.
+These three clips are ideal for the owner who is expecting to ride at weekends during the winter as it allows the horse to dry off quickly if he does get sweaty, but without taking away all his natural coat.
+If your horse is a little on the lively side, it is advisable to keep his back and quarters covered either by not clipping this area or by replacing with an exercise rug when riding.

 For the horse owner who is expecting to work their horse daily and compete or hunt on a regular basis throughout the winter months, a more complete clip will be needed.
 This will allow the horse to remain in full work without losing condition through excess sweating, or risk chilling after exercise.
 The three main types of clip to consider are:-

-- The full clip - where all the coat is removed including legs.
+Where all the coat is removed including legs.

-- The hunter clip - where all the coat is removed except the saddle area and the legs.
+Where all the coat is removed except the saddle area and the legs.

-- The blanket clip - where all the hair is left on the upper half of the body acting as a natural exercise blanket.
+Where all the hair is left on the upper half of the body acting as a natural exercise blanket.